JamesHarrison/otdrs/README.md

 The resulting objects and methods are fully type hinted.

+### Checksums and file validation

+`otdrs` computes checksums when generating SOR file bytes, and can be used to validate checksums after files are parsed.

+Checksums are optional and most software doesn't either produce or validate them, but `otdrs` will try several strategies (given the vagueness of the spec) to match any supplied checksum against bytes in the file, and return an enum containing details of the match.
+Callers can then surface this information or ignore it.

 ## Code Quality, Conformance/Compliance

 This is the author's first major Rust project, so use with caution.